 Normally, when you get hot, your body cools itself by sweating.
-But when its very hot and humid, sweating just isn't enough.
+But when it is very hot and humid, sweating just isn't enough.
 In such cases, a person's body temperature rises rapidly.
 Very high body temperatures may damage the brain or other vital organs and even cause death.
-Signs of overheating include:
+Signs of heat illness

 What You Should Do

 Check on friends, family, and neighbors during extreme heat;

 Drink plenty of fluids (avoid alcohol and caffeine);

 Never leave a child, a disabled or elderly person, or a pet in an unattended car.
 A closed vehicle can heat up to dangerous levels in as little as ten minutes;

 Seek medical attention immediately for anyone showing signs of heat stroke.